ploigos-automated-governance/1-demo/README.md

 oc delete limitrange --all -n sigstore
 ```

-The first command is invoking the install.
+The first command starts the installation.
 The second two commands, `oc delete limitrange ...` are there as a precaution.
 Some OpenShift configurations will set compute, storage, and memory limits on newly created namespaces.
 For this demo, we are going to remove those limits.

 **Get An Error?**